Logical Relations for Session-Typed Concurrency: Recursive session logical relation ( )

+In a terminating setting, the relations are defined \emph{multiset induction over the structure of types of the free channels} \myCite{DerakhshanLICS2021} such that \mit{$\Delta' \Vdash A' < \Delta \Vdash A$}.
+To support general recursive types, we will augment the relations with an observation index, as discussed shortly, yielding an inductive definition.

-We refer to the index \mit{$\llbracket \Delta \Vdash K \rrbracket$} of the logical relation as its \emph{interface}.
-It singles out the typing of the providing free channel on the right of the turnstile, where the metavariable \mit{$K$} stands for either \mit{$x_\alpha{:}A$} or simply \mit{$\_$}. \Cref{def:typing-proj} will clarify why the logical relation admits \mit{$\_$} on the right in its interface.
-The transition from the value interpretation to the term interpretation amounts to an \emph{observation} of a message exchange along a channel in the interface \mit{$\llbracket \Delta \Vdash K \rrbracket$}.
-The exchange will advance the protocol state of the concerned process, and as a result transition the interface to \mit{$\llbracket \Delta' \Vdash K' \rrbracket$}, describing the post-states of the configurations \mit{$(\mc{D}_1'; \mc{D}_2')$} after the message exchange.
-The logical relation comprises two value interpretation clauses for each \ilst connective, one for when the communication occurs on the \emph{right} along \mit{$K$}, and one for when it occurs on the \emph{left} along \mit{$\Delta$}.
+The sequent \mit{$\Delta \Vdash A$} singles out the typing $A$ of the providing free channel of the configurations $\mc{D}_1$ and $\mc{D}_2$.
+If the providing free channel is not observable, we write \mit{$\_$}.
+We use the metavariable \mit{$K$} to stand for either \mit{$x_\alpha{:}A$} or simply \mit{$\_$}.
+The ability to mark some free channels as unobservable becomes important when we apply the logical relation to noninterference in \Cref{sec:psni}.

+The transition from the value to the term interpretation amounts to an \emph{observation} of a message exchange along a free channel in \mit{$\Delta \Vdash K$}.
+The exchange will advance the protocol state of the concerned process, and as a result transition the sequent to \mit{$\Delta' \Vdash K'$}, describing the post-state of the configurations \mit{$(\mc{D}_1'; \mc{D}_2')$} after the message exchange.
+The logical relation comprises two value interpretation clauses for each connective, one for the communications occurring on the \emph{right} along~\mit{$K$}, and one for those occurring on the \emph{left} along~\mit{$\Delta$}.
-Defining the logical relation by multiset induction over the structure of types in its interface \mit{$\llbracket \Delta \Vdash K \rrbracket$} is only sound for terminating \ilst languages.
-In \Cref{subsubsec:well-foundedness} we introduce an observation index to stratify the logical relation.
-Next, we remark on a pattern underlying our logical relation, crucial to establish extensionality.

-\subsubsection{Assume and assert---a pas de deux}
+\subsubsection{Assume and assert---a pas de deux.}

 A key characteristic of logical relations is \emph{extensionality}.
 In a functional context this means that relatedness has to be shown for values of types in positive positions, but values of types in negative positions can be assumed to be related.
-This idea translates equally to a message-passing concurrent setting, embodied by the logical relation shown in \Cref{fig:rslr} as follows: \begin{itemize} \item \emph{Positive} connectives \emph{assert} the sending of related messages when communicating on the \emph{right} and \emph{assume} receipt of related messages when communicating on the \emph{left}. \item \emph{Negative} connectives \emph{assume} receipt of related messages when communicating on the \emph{right} and \emph{assert} the sending of related messages when communicating on the \emph{left}. \end{itemize}
+This idea translates equally to a message-passing concurrent setting, embodied by the logical relation shown in \Cref{fig:rslr} as: